-As a side-note, make sure you know how to buckle your child into their car seat appropriately.
-If you think you know, double check!
+As a side note, make sure you know how to buckle your child into their car seat appropriately.
+If you think you know, double-check!
 There is so little information about safe car seat use out there.
-We highly recommend getting a car seat consultant that can make sure your seat is installed right.
+We highly recommend getting a car seat consultant who can make sure your seat is installed correctly.
 They can also determine if your seat is appropriate for your child and if you know how to buckle your kiddo up correctly!

 Lastly, you’ll want to find the right car seat for your lifestyle.
 If you have multiple cars and will need a seat for each one, a cheaper option might be best.
 Or, if your family frequently flies, a lightweight seat might be the priority.

-Even think about your loved ones that might use the seat.
+Even think about your loved ones who might use the seat.
 You might not need the swivel feature, but would a babysitting grandparent get use out of this feature?

 One more thing to consider will be how frequently you’ll be leaving the house with your child.
 A parent who plans to stay in most of the time might see little use in an infant car seat with a travel system.
 But, if you’re out and about a lot with your infant, a removable infant seat is a must!